Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — John 9:25

 The caterpillar's sense of smell was limited to its two tiny antennae.
-Simultaneously, the newly formed butterfly has been outfitted with a higher functioning system involving not only its antennae but also receptors on its legs, palps (mouth appendages), and other body parts.
+The newly formed butterfly has been outfitted with a higher functioning olfactory system with receptors on its legs, palps (mouth appendages), and other body parts.

 . . . the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.
 But he who is spiritual judges all things.